nawabahmadreshi/documentation/ingredients/email-usage-auto-bounce.md

-### Ongoing use of Deep Linked Email

-Once you’ve completed the [one time setup steps](/marketing-channels/{{page.title}}/setup/), it’s time to send your first email.

-This guide will identify which web links you'd like to open the app and deep link, as well as convert them to Branch links.

 ## Flag your web-only links

 With {{page.title}}, all email links will open the app by default.
 In order for your app to know that the email link should bounce to web after opening the app, add `$web_only=true` to your links as a query parameter, for example: